- Plesk for Linux

 Issues with a network configuration.

 The passive ports range is not configured in the FTP configuration file.

 Passive ports are not opened in a firewall.

 If the server is behind the NAT, to set the directive MasqueradeAddress, follow this article:

 Enable passive port range using the following article (step 2):

 In Plesk, go to Tools & Settings > Firewall > Modify Plesk Firewall Rules > Add Custom Rule (If Plesk Firewall is not installed, use this installation guide).

 If there is no Modify Plesk Firewall Rules and only Enable Firewall Rules Management option is available, it means that the Plesk Firewall is switched off.
 Go ahead and enable it.

-In Plesk Onyx 17.8, the FTP server passive ports rule is already installed.
+In Plesk Onyx 17.8 which was not upgraded from previous versions, the FTP server passive ports rule is already installed.
 Just make sure this rule is enabled.